 Is a website worth it for a small trade business?

 One won job pays for a year of having a website, with change.
 A small bathroom, a consumer-unit change, a day of fencing: any of them clears the cost of a simple site and the hosting behind it.
-That is the whole question really, not "can I afford a website" but "is one extra job a year worth a few hundred quid up front".
+That is the whole question really, not "can I afford a website" but "is one extra job a year worth a few hundred quid, spread across the year with nothing to find on day one".
 For most small trades the honest answer is yes, and it isn't close.

 The trap is thinking of a site as a cost that sits there doing nothing, like a magazine advert you paid for once.
 A good one is closer to a member of staff who works nights and weekends, answers the question "are these people real and any good" before anyone rings you, and never asks for a wage.
 The real test isn't whether it looks nice.
 It's whether it pays back more than it costs, and whether the few trades it doesn't suit can tell they're the exception.
 Here's the maths, plainly.

 For a small trade business, a website is worth it in almost every case.
-A simple hand-built one costs around £395 one-off plus roughly £20/month to host, and a single won job, a bathroom or a rewire, usually covers it for the year.
+A simple hand-built one is £50 every four weeks with no build fee, hosting, domain, SSL and small edits all included, and a single won job, a bathroom or a rewire, covers months of it.
 It gets you found, proves you're real, and converts searches into calls.
 Only trades already turning work away with a reliably full diary can safely skip it.

 The short answer: worth it for nearly every small trade

-A website is worth it for a small trade business whenever a single extra job a year would more than cover its cost, which for almost every trade it does, because a simple site costs about £395 one-off and one won job is usually worth several times that.
+A website is worth it for a small trade business whenever a single extra job a year would more than cover its cost, which for almost every trade it does, because a simple site costs £50 every four weeks with nothing upfront and one won job is usually worth ten times that.

 It earns its keep on the cost of one job

 Set the bill against the work.
-A one-pager built by hand is about £395 as a one-off, with hosting around £20 a month if you want it managed.
-That's roughly £635 across the first year.
+A one-pager built by hand is £50 every four weeks, with hosting, the domain, SSL and small edits all included, and no build fee to find first.
+Billed every four weeks that is thirteen payments, so £650 across the first year and nothing on day one.
 A single bathroom, rewire or run of fencing is worth more than that on its own, so the site only has to win you one job it wouldn't otherwise have got to be in profit.
 Most win several.
 The question stops being "is it worth it" and becomes "how many jobs has not having one already cost me".

 It works the hours you can't